-You’ll need to do more planning and allocate more resources to invest in traveller satisfaction, and instill that sense of safety with sufficient communication.
+You’ll need to do more planning and allocate more resources to invest in traveller satisfaction, and instill a sense of safety through your communications.

 For sure, the depth and extent of your travel content will be the thing that differentiates your brand from others operating the same destinations.